Jeb4dev/pomodoro/readme.md

 - [GrapesJS] - Building templates without codings!
 - [Wikipedia] - What is Pomodoro?
 - [Tomato] - Image used on website.
-- [Audio] - Session has ended Notification .
+- [Audio] - Session has ended alert.
 - [Notifications] - Styling for notifications

 ## License